mhoc/restful/README.md

 One agreeable way to think about this is to embed a concept of pseudo-IDs in this endpoint; in other words, a special value for `:hash` like `latest`.
 Clients may then query `GET /repos/:id/commits/latest`; `latest` acts like an ID in that it globally uniquely identifies one commit.
 Because commit hashes are usually encoded in hexadecimal, and the word `latest` is not a valid hex representation, there is no chance of collision between the word `latest` and a valid commit ID.
 Your system can easily distinguish between these two values, and it creates a more productive API for clients.

+A downside to the strategy is that the endpoint may no longer be cacheable for long periods of time, whereas a more strict `:hash` endpoint is.
+Implementations of this idea should be aware of this downside.

 Another valid way to do this would be to simply encode this as a filter on the listing commits endpoint; e.g. `GET /repos/:id/commits?order_by=date&order_dir=desc&limit=1`.

 ## Pagination